sameernadaf21/aps-portfolio/README.md

 ### 1. 📦 Demand Forecasting and Inventory Management

-#### USE CASE: Accurate demand forecasting and good inventory management are crucial for balancing supply and demand.
+#### USE CASE:
+Accurate demand forecasting and good inventory management are crucial for balancing supply and demand.
 Techniques such as Time Series Analysis, Regression Analysis, and Dynamic Programming are applied to estimate demand and optimize inventory levels.

-#### CHALLENGES: - *Predicting demand accurately* in the face of shifting market conditions, seasonal changes, and unforeseen events.
+#### CHALLENGES: -

+-*Predicting demand accurately* in the face of shifting market conditions, seasonal changes, and unforeseen events.
 - *Balancing inventory levels* to avoid overstocking, which ties up capital and incurs storage costs, or stockouts, which can lead to missed sales and consumer unhappiness.
 - *Integrating forecasting models* with inventory management systems for real-time modifications and decision-making.